 Balance

 A suitable asset allocation using broadly diversified funds is key to achieving each client’s goals.
-You can’t control what happens in the markets but understanding the historical patterns of equities and bonds can help advisers select the right balance of investments for each client, thereby managing risk in portfolios.
+You can’t control what happens in the markets, but understanding the historical patterns of equities and bonds can help advisers select the right balance of investments for each client, thereby managing risk in portfolios.

 The graph below shows the risk/return trade-off for global equities and bonds over the past 22 years.
 As you would expect, equities have typically posted higher returns but been prone to greater volatility.